Skip to main content

 <script type="module" src="app.mjs"></script>

-Opening the file in Chrome (61+) should reveal log messages in the DevTools console.
-That's all that we need to get modules working.
+Open it in Chrome (61+) and you’ll see log messages in the DevTools console.
+That’s all it takes.

 nomodule attribute